tweag/chainsail-resources/examples/soft-kmeans/README.md

 <img alt="sampling single chain with initial state = (1, 0)" src="./images/sampling_sc_initstate-1-0.png" height="400"/>

-This results in the samples of the means being slightly offset from their expected positions (0 and 1.5), as to compensate for the mismatch.
+This results in the samples of the means being slightly offset from their expected positions (0 and 1.5), as to compensate for the mismatch (as shown on the histogram of the sampled means below).

 <img alt="sampled means single chain" src="./images/samples_means_sc_initstate-1-0.png" height="400"/>

 ### Cluster assignment
 Soft k-means clustering treats the cluster assignments as probability distributions over the clusters.